arq5x/bedtools/docs/content/tools/shuffle.rst

 ``-allowBeyondChromEnd`` Allow records to extend beyond the chrom. length.
 ==========================================================================
 By default, ``shuffle`` requires that an interval's original length must be fully-contained within the chromosome.
-Yet here are cases where you might want to allow shuffled intervals to be relocated to a position in which the entire original interval cannot fit w/o exceeding the end of the chromosome.
-By using the ``-noOverlapping`` option, ``shuffle`` will intervals to be shuffle to locations that are so close to the chromosome end that the full length of the original record cannot be contained within the chromosome length.
-In such cases, the end coordinate for the shuffled interval will be set to the chromosome's length.
+Yet there are cases where you might want to allow shuffled intervals to be relocated to a position in which the entire original interval cannot fit w/o exceeding the end of the chromosome.
+By using the ``-noOverlapping`` option, ``shuffle`` will allow intervals to be shuffled to locations that are so close to the chromosome end that the full length of the original record cannot be contained within the chromosome length.
+In such cases, the end coordinate for the shuffled interval will be set (i.e., truncated) to the chromosome's length.

 .. code-block:: bash